"Nothing has such power to broaden the mind as the ability to investigate systematically and truly all that comes under thy observation in life."

 -

 Gesture Politics or Real Commitment?
-Gender Inequality and the Allocation of Aid (With Axel Dreher and Stephan Klasen), World Development 70 (7/ 2015).
+Gender Inequality and the Allocation of Aid (with Axel Dreher and Stephan Klasen), World Development 70 (7/ 2015).
 Journal | PDF | SSRN

 We investigate whether donors give more aid to countries with larger gender gaps in education, health, or women’s rights, and whether they reward improvements in those indicators.
 We find some evidence that high gender gaps in education and health are associated with higher allocation of aid in those sectors and aid overall.
 Greater female political representation also appears to come along with higher aid flows.
 While we find no systematic evidence that donors allocate funds with regard to merit, our results show that donors are more responsive to inequalities in countries that provide good legal rights for women.